 Find a Healthy Work/Life Balance

 Many working parents will agree that the combination of work and family does conflict with the food habits and the physical activities that they are engaged in.
-The conditions of work and the need to balance this with family time presents very little choice for healthy eating.
+The conditions of work and the need to balance this with family time present very little choice for healthy eating.
 In fact, a study completed by Bauer et al. (2012) on parental employment and work-family stress, confirms that higher levels of work-life stress were associated with less frequent family meals, lower consumption of fruits and vegetables, and more frequent fast food intake.
 Ajirioghene Evi, an African Canadian Cultural Navigator for Family and Children Services in the Waterloo Region, concluded that in trying to ensure healthy eating for her family, she “gets the children involved’’ in the daily strategies of work-life balance.

 Working conditions, and making healthy food choices can be a challenge for most working parents, and this is a reality for many families.
-Simple efforts like a focus on overall diet rather than specific foods, cooking meals at home, children’s (particularly youth’s) involvement in shopping for groceries and preparing meals, and ensuring healthy snacks are available in the house, are some of the measures that can further help these families create healthy eating and exercising routines.
+Simple efforts like a focus on overall diet rather than specific foods, cooking meals at home, children’s (particularly youth’s) involvement in shopping for groceries and preparing meals, and ensuring healthy snacks are available in the house, are some of the measures that can further help these families create healthy eating and exercise routines.

 Family-to-Family Support and Networking